-The faculty of the Division of Physical Therapy is committed to developing residents who are recognized leaders within their specialty area of choice.
-Residents will develop excellence in examination, diagnosis, intervention, consultation, teaching and the integration of best evidence into the patient care they provide within their special area of interest.
-They will develop as a resource for the community in prevention and rehabilitation of orthopedic conditions and will contribute to the profession through teaching, writing and leadership.
+The faculty of the Division of Physical Therapy are committed to developing residents who are recognized leaders within their specialty area of choice.
+Residents will develop excellence in examination, diagnosis, intervention, consultation, teaching, and the integration of best evidence into the patient care they provide within their special area of interest.
+They will develop as a resource for the community in prevention and rehabilitation of orthopedic conditions and will contribute to the profession through teaching, writing, and leadership.
 Graduates of the residency program will be fully prepared to sit for their specialty certification examination.

 The UNC Orthopedic Physical Therapy Residency program includes 30 hours of independent clinic work as well as a variety of learning activities each week.
 The learning activities include didactic activities (reading, researching and discussing orthopedic PT topics), one-on-one mentored patient care, and other focused activities (such as shadowing medical providers and acting as a teaching assistant in entry-level PT classes).
 The didactic activities are organized into content modules of two-to-four weeks duration and are led by the highly qualified mentors from Division of Physical Therapy and UNC Hospitals.
 In addition to the above activities, residents will write quarterly patient case reports and supervise PT students in the pro bono clinic.

-The application deadline is June 1, 2017, and the interview date is July 21, 2017.
+The application deadline is June 1, 2018, and the interviews will take place in July of 2018.
 We will invite strong candidates to visit Chapel Hill for an interview and tour of the residency work and education sites.
 Decisions will be made in August, and the residency program will begin in early January 2018.
 Residents must have a North Carolina PT license prior to the program start date.